EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/newdevices.md

 sf update 0x80600000 0x0 0x40000
 ```

-##Attention: You may brick your camera!!
+## Attention: You may brick your camera!!
 Please consider that before flashing a different bootloader.
-We are not responsible for a brick. ##
+We are not responsible for a brick

 3. Booting into CFW: As soon as you have a possibility to boot your device, you can try to boot into the CFW.
 Use one of the tutorials depending on your booting method.